SQUIRREL MONKEYS

 CONSERVATION STATUS: LEAST CONCERN

-Guianan squirrel monkeys (Saimiri sciureus) are endemic to the tropical forests of French Guiana, Guyana, Suriname, and Brazil.
+Guianan squirrel monkeys are endemic to the tropical forests of French Guiana, Guyana, Suriname, and Brazil.
 They occupy many forests types, generally preferring primary and secondary forests.
 They may venture to the forest floor or explore the upper reaches of the canopy, but they spend most of their time…

 Saimiri cassiquiarensis